supsm/MCPPPP/README.md

 ## Use
 Newly compiled binaries for linux, windows, and mac can be found as `MCPPPP-linux`, `MCPPPP-windows.exe`, and `MCPPPP-mac.tar.gz` respectively.
 They may not be stable, and may not contain things from the latest commit.
 However, these are guaranteed to not immediately crash or have some obvious error.
 I will add releases when I feel it is stable enough.
-Note: `MCPPPP-mac` is built by a nice person, not github workflows.
-For this reason, it may be outdated
 `MCPPPP-windows.exe`, `MCPPPP-mac.tar.gz`, and `MCPPPP-linux-gui` will contain a gui.
 `MCPPPP-linux`, `MCPPPP-windows-cli`, and `MCPPPP-mac-cli` do not contain a gui.
 There is additional information below (Section **CLI**)